Professor Mark Sims

 My research interests include astrobiology and planetary science and novel uses of instrumentation and technology to address science problems.
 Research activities include space instrumentation development, astrobiology on Mars and icy moons and using advanced instrumentation for diagnosis in medicine.
 I led the Life Marker Chip instrument proposed for ExoMars which used immuno-assay techniques for detection of key biomarkers.
 This work is continuing via proposals for future missions and terrestrial application work, see below.
 I am co-director of the Diagnostics Development Unit (DDU, see www.le.ac.uk/ddu ) where my research interests are in imaging technologies in particular spectral reflectance techniques in the visible and near infra-red looking at body pigments including haemoglobin and thermal infra-red imaging to measure temperature abnormalities and patterns.
 The DDU work also involves design and development of clinical aids for diagnosis and patient monitoring.
 I am also investigating application of Life Marker Chip and related technologies to terrestrial applications e.g. environmental monitoring and science.
-Past research has included use of advanced imaging techniques in forensic science.
+Current and past research has included use of advanced imaging techniques in forensic science.

 - PA3677: Life in the Universe